Ebube111/Ebube111/README.md

-### Hi there 👋
+## Hi there 👋
-🔭 I’m comfortable with the following: React, TypeScript, JavaScript, Blockchain 👯 I’m looking to collaborate on Frontend projects
+### I'm Ebube, A Software Engineer
-🌱 I’m currently learning Rust and React Native
+🔭 I’m comfortable with the following: React, TypeScript, JavaScript, Apollo GraphQL Blockchain 👯 I’m looking to collaborate on Frontend projects and blockchain 🌱 I’m currently learning Rust and React Native
 📫 How to reach me: ebubeagwaze@gmail.com
 <!--